jasonlue/jasonlue.github.io/_posts/2019-09-02-clustered-hashing-incremental-resize.md

 title:  "Clustered Hashing: Incremental Resizing"
 date:   2019-09-02 17:02:14 -0700
 categories: algo
+description: "The post continues to develop algorithms on more advanced operations of Clustered Hashing: incremental resizing.
+Clustered Hashing takes advantages of Open Addressing Hashing to grow size in-place without extra temporary memory.
+It first discusses the triggers of the resizing algorithm.
+It then shows the algorithm of simple and fast resizing algorithm.
+With in-place resizing it introduces ways to remap the previous key into new table with bigger sizes.
+With the help of Fibonacci Hashing it shows improvements of performance where only half of the previous keys need to be remapped.
+It then introduces the lookup algorithm in a mixed-sized table.
+Finally it touches one extra optimization of lookup of previous existing keys in the mixed-sized table.
+With the explanation of the algorithm it is complemented with a lot of diagrams to illustrate the idea."
 ---

 Previous post doesn't touch resize of the hash table.
 Usually resize of the hash table is straight-forward.
 A new table is created; Insert all items in the orginal table to the new table; And finally destroy the old table.